 You must never surrender, never think, “I’m sick of losing, I’m going to put the rest on the Hard 10 and, if I lose, then I’ll quit.
 But if I win, I’ll be right back where I started.”
 That kind of thinking is just plain dumb.
 It shows weakness, lack of discipline and control.
 You shouldn’t play craps if you’re weak and undisciplined.
 If you do, you’ll eventually lose your entire bankroll.
 You must always remain a strong, rock-solid player, even when you’re having a dreaded losing session.
 You’ll win one of those idiotic proposition bets once in a while, but you won’t win enough of them over time to overcome your losses.
 If you can’t accept losing occasionally, then you have no business playing craps.
 If you can’t stomach losing a particular session, then quit that session.
 Stay positive and don’t lose sight of the fact, even if you lose your entire $20 loss limit tonight, you still had two hours of entertainment for only $20.
 Learn to enjoy the game even when losing.
 Losing is part of the game.
 Just as in life, there’s no good without evil, no sweet without sour.
 You can’t have hot winning streaks without cold ones.
 Don’t pee your money away on a bad bet like a Hardway bet hoping to win all your money back in one lucky roll.

 If you’re having a dreadful session, accept defeat and stop playing.
 Save the $4 that you have left from your $20 loss limit.
 Don’t give it to the casino by making a stupid bet.
 Over time, all those $4 that you saved at the end of losing sessions will add up to a lot.
 Never give your last few dollars of your buy-in to the casino by making stupid bets.
 Never surrender!
+Check out some safe reviewed casino such as Sun Palace, Casino Max, or Slots Plus to play craps for real money.
+We also have a bonus guide, and some Craps FAQ.

 You can now head over to the table of contents to find more great content.